maple-labs/maple-docs/technical-resources/singletons/globals.md

 # Permissioning

-The governor multisig holds the primary authority to change parameters stored in MapleGlobals.
-Additionally, the operational admin, authorized by the Governor, can change specific operational parameters and Security Admin can change pause-related parameters.
+The Governor multisig retains primary authority for modifying parameters stored in MapleGlobals.
+Additionally, the Operational Admin, authorized by the Governor, is empowered to alter specific operational parameters.
+Furthermore, the Security Admin is responsible for adjusting pause-related parameters.

 # Pausing